bhoov/bhoov.github.io/README.md

 - Nodemon is watching your files for changes.
 It will restart when it needs to.
 - Rollup is watching your files for changes.
 It will restart when it needs to.
 - If your `elder.config.js` has `@elderjs/plugin-browser-reload': {}` in it's plugins, your browser will automatically restart after the server restarts.

+# TODO
+- [ ] Create an "institutions.yaml" much like "people.yaml" that contains location, institutionURL, etc. (How do I handle nicknames?)
+- [ ] Remove all CV data from `data.db`.
+Only include references like "people" and "institutions"
+- [ ] Remove old CSS from CV